whatsup/whatsup/packages/babel-plugin-transform-jsx/README.md

 <img src="https://img.shields.io/npm/l/@whatsup/babel-plugin-transform-jsx" alt="license" />
 </div>

-This plugin transforms JSX code to whatsup compatible mutator factories.
+This plugin transforms JSX code to WhatsUp compatible mutator factories.
 It is recommended to use this plugin for compiling JSX for WhatsUp apps.

 ## Install